 When asked what kind of material he looks for, the answer has always been simple: “Stories that I love with people I love.”

-Thomas is a Brooklyn-based dramaturg who joined ShadowCatcher in 2016 as Literary Manager and is now responsible for oversight of the company’s new play development activities, including the ShadowCatcher Play Commissioning Project (SPCP).
-Before moving to New York he worked for two Tony-winning regional theatres, as Literary Associate at Seattle’s Intiman Theatre, and as Director of Development and Artistic Development Coordinator at Chicago’s Lookingglass Theatre.
+Thomas is a Brooklyn-based dramaturg who joined ShadowCatcher in 2015 as a literary consultant, was promoted to Literary Manager in 2016, and is now responsible for oversight of the company’s new play development activities including ShadowCatcher's busy commissioning program.
+Before moving to New York he worked for two Tony-winning regional theatres, as Director of Development and Artistic Development Coordinator at Chicago’s Lookingglass Theatre, and as Literary Associate at Seattle’s Intiman Theatre.